godspeedsystems/gs_doc/docs/microservices/authen-author.md

 You can also configure the same in [environment variables](./setup/configuration/env-vars.md/#custom-environment-variablesyaml)

 ### Generate JWT
-Generally, you will get JWT from your authorized server.
+Generally, you will get JWT from your authentication service.
 For testing purposes, you can generate JWT at [https://jwt.io/](https://jwt.io/) by providing the `iss`, `aud` and `secretOrKey` to verify signature.
 Use the encoded token as JWT authentication token.
 For example,
 ![JWT](/img/JWT.png)

 In the above case, the Authorization header should look like: